 After an amount of discussion, a few pencil drawings and a cup of coffee, I left the guys from the factory to their thoughts.
 I retreated to the local bed & breakfast to consider what I could have done better.
 Production issues can be delicate subjects.
 In this case I have an idea that the plating operator may not have been the easiest guy to deal with and at least some of the problem would be the drawing of straws to see who got the job of telling him that his setup was not perfect.

 Twelve hours can be a long time in circuits and the following morning, when I arrived at the factory, I was met by a delegation rushing out of the factory door.
 Any worries were only momentary as I could tell by the smiles that things were OK this morning.

 The guys had stayed for quite a while after I left and tried making the changes we had discussed together.
 The results were a significant improvement in copper distribution.
 We saw some tenable benefit from the time we had taken to look at the processes.
 The improvement in this process would have many benefits for the quality of the parts being manufactured so it made our efforts very worthwhile.
 There was no huge expense involved—my time was free for the agreed duration of the AOI installation and the guys at the factory were salaried staff.
 The real benefit was a renewed enthusiasm to question if best practice was being followed throughout the factory.

 For me, the main advantage was the added kudos with the customer.
 It certainly adds some gravity to your advice if you can show some practical benefit.
 If I am 100% truthful, I really enjoy the problem-solving aspect of process engineering and when a customer allows me to be involved in this way, it is therapeutic time for me.
 Happy days!

-Marc Ladle is director at Viking Test Ltd. To contact him or to read past columns, click here.
+Marc Ladle is director at Viking Test Ltd. To contact Ladle, or to read past columns, click here.

-Editor's Note: This column originally appeared in the July 2017 issue of The PCB Magazine, click here.
+Editor's Note: This article originally appeared in the September 2017 issue of The PCB Magazine, click here.